beaker-project/beaker/documentation/glossary.rst

        has complete control over their system.
 When someone reports a problem or requests a loan for the system, Beaker emails the request to the system owner (and the rest of the notify CC list) for their attention.

+   system pool
+       A collection of systems form a system pool.
+A system pool can be created by any Beaker user and the owner can changed to either another user or another :term:`group`.
+A system pool has an :term:`pool access policy` associated with it.
+Refer to :ref:`system-pools` and :ref:`shared-access-policies`.

    system user
        The Beaker user who currently holds a reservation on a system (they are